PatrickG0308/PP5-FairwayFinds/README.md

 ##### W3 Schools
   - Used for reference throughout for simple css examples.

-##### Canva
-  - Used to create the logo used for the facebook business page and favicon

 ##### Favicon.ico
-  - Used to create the favicon from the logo
+  - Used to create the favicon and the logo for the Facebook Business page

 ##### Code Institute
   - Course content for portfolio project 5 helped greatly in being able to complete this project.
   - I found the walkthroughs informative and well paced.
   - Initial structure based heavily on the CI walkthrough until I got more comfortable with the framework and started to make it my own.
   - Some legacy code regarding nav remains.

-##### Dennis Ivy
-  - Dennis has a great video series on Youtube that covers off how to build an e-commerce platform with django from scratch.
-  - He provides good bitesize lessons that give a different perspective on building a django e-commerce store.

-##### Geek4Geeks
-  - Really good resource for tutorials and guides relating to all forms of programming.
-Really helpful for templating or sythax reference.

 [Back to Top of page](#contents)